easonlin404/esrest/README.md

 ```
 Debug:

-Print http request and response debug payload at stdout, and you also can use your logger by using `Logger` option
+Print http request and response debug payload at stdout, and you also can use your logger by using `Logger` chain
 ``` go
 mylogger:=log.New(os.Stdout, "", log.LstdFlags)